-This is a work in progress.
-It is a live draft of a workshop of a workshop that was offered 2024-12-15 at Toronto Monthly Meeting.
+This is a live draft of a workshop on preparation for worship that was offered at Toronto Monthly Meeting on 2024-12-15.
+Comments welcome!

 One of the greatest Christians I ever knew was Henry T. Hodgkin, an English Friend, medical doctor, a Christian scholar, and the first Director of Pendle Hill.
 He read widely and deeply and each morning of his adult life he spent an hour in religious concern — a third given to religious reading, a third to the exercise of prayer, and a third to writing in a journal or daybook.
 He did not simply record the simple events that happened the previous day but rather used the book to write his mind out on things that had come up in his prayer or reading or situations in which he was involved.